THE BASIC SOLAR ENERGY FACTS and INFORMATION

-It is customary used in rating of photovoltaic energy panels, although outside of equator you may rarely get this amount of sunlight.
-In any case, the fact is "standard sun" is just potential peak irradiance at noon into a surface that directly faces the sunlight.
-It is not the actual condition under which your photovoltaic system will be working during entire day.
-As Sun moves in the sky, the irradiance per square meter obviously drops because the same wattage is now spread over a larger area (see the diagram).
-If we denote the density of radiant energy into a perpendicular surface by E (watt/m2), then the density on a horizontal surface is E×cosZ, where Z- is zenith angle.
-Zenith angle by definition is the angle from a vertical line to the Sun's position in the sky.
+It is customary used in rating of photovoltaic panels, although outside of equator you may rarely get this amount of sunlight.
+We need to note that "standard sun" is just potential peak irradiance at noon.
+It is not the actual condition under which your photovoltaic system will be working during an entire day.
+So, an important fact to remember is that claimed wattage of a PV module is just power it may possibly generate under some hypothetical conditions.
+As sun moves in the sky, the irradiance per unit area obviously drops because the same wattage is now has to spread over a larger area (see the solar energy diagram to the right, which illustrates why we need to tilt the panels).
+If we denote the density of radiant energy into a perpendicular surface by E (watt/m2), then the density on a horizontal surface will be E×cosZ, where Z- is zenith angle.
+Zenith angle by definition is the angle from a vertical line to the sun's position in the sky.
 It is a function of latitude, time of year, and time of day.
-Note that E<1000W/m2 and cosZ<1.
+Note that E≤1000W/m2 and cosZ≤1.
 Since the incident radiation varies due to many factors, a more useful characteristic of sunlight is so-called net insolation (which is abbreviation for INcident SOLar radiATION).
-It is a measure of the total amount of solar energy over an entire day for a square meter on a given surface.
+It is a measure of the total amount of solar energy over an entire day for a unit area on a given surface.
 Insolation is usually expressed in kilowatt-hours per square meter or in equivalent "sun-hours" per day.
 Both measures are numerically the same because one sun-hour is 1 kw-h/m2.
 Since daily insolation varies with weather conditions, geographical locations and time of the year, it is often averaged over a certain period of time, usually a month or a year.
 Various organizations maintain databases and maps of mean yearly insolation for most locations worldwide.
 In US this value varies typically from 4-5 hours in Northeast to 5-7 hours in Southwest.
 If for example, a particular area has yearly average of 5 sun-hours per day, it gets mean energy per day of 5 kW-hours/sq.m.
-If you spread this amount over a 24-hour period, you would get 5000W/24=208 W/sq.m.
-Note that only a small portion of this incidental radiation can be converted to electricity due to a not very high energy efficiency of solar panels.
-Given the fact the best PV panels under optimal conditions have efficiency η<20%, in our example they would produce daily less than 1kWh/sq.m.
-If you can store this electricity in batteries and use it evenly over an entire day, you would get less than 1000/24=41.6 watt/sq.m (see solar panel calculator).
+If you spread this amount over a 24-hour period, it yields 5000W/24=208 W. How much of this power can be transformed to electricity?
+The answer depends on the efficiency of the solar panels you are using.
+The best residential-grade models under optimal conditions have efficiency η<21%.
+Hence, in our example they would produce about 5×0.21=1.05 kWh/sq.m daily.
+If you can accumulate this energy in batteries and use it evenly over an entire day, you would get some 1050/24=43.7 watt/sq.m (see our calculator for a detailed analysis).

-Note that 1 sq.ft=0.0929 sq.m.
-So, if you want the numbers per square foot, as a rule of thumb, they all will be 10 times less than the respective numbers per square meter.
+Note that 1 ft^2=0.0929 m^2.
+So, if you want to get the numbers per square foot, roughly, they will be 10 times less than the respective numbers per square meter.

 Diameter: 1,392,000 km (863,040 miles);